How Convertible Notes, SAFEs and Warrants Work Together in the Capital Raising Stack

 Startup founders discussing intellectual property ownership and legal structure during a strategy meeting

 For many startups, intellectual property is the primary driver of enterprise value.
 The software architecture, proprietary systems and data assets developed in the early stages form the foundation for future growth, strategic partnerships and access to capital.
 Despite this, ownership is often assumed rather than formally or correctly documented.
-As startups prioritise development and speed […]
+As startups prioritise development and speed to market, documentation and structural alignment are often deferred.
+When intellectual property ownership is not properly structured, it can – and frequently does – create issues as a startup scales, particularly during capital raises, strategic […]

 Master Services Agreements – A Clause-by-Clause Guide for Saas/IT Providers